cugos/cugos.github.com/_posts/meetings/2014-04-16-cugos_monthly.markdown

 NOTES::

 Lots of new faces.
-50+ at the meeting.
+50+ (53 to be exact) at the meeting.

 ![Room full of people](/image/base/april_2014_meeting.jpg)